 After that first night we met Scott at Hennessey’s, I eventually attended his weekly gig.
 He and I became friends of sorts.
 I was usually the first one he spoke to during his breaks, I was one of the few who stayed past gig time and partied with everyone until dawn at his apartment.
 Scott made me feel special while remaining distant.
 Once I asked him why the two of us weren’t closer friends.
 I was hopelessly in love with him by this time.
 We stood close talking, house music blaring around us.
 People gyrated, laughing, drunk as we were.
 Scott’s eyelids drooped low, his voice only loud enough for me.
 He said, “I have few close friends.
 I’ve seen so many people come and go, you know?
 People…they…they almost always leave.
 Eventually, you’ll leave, too.
 Right?”
 I only nodded, wanting to bury my face in his shoulder, feel his hair on my face, smell his shampoo, and cry that I loved him more than anything in this world.
 I would stay forever if he only would give me the word.
 I suspected he knew it, too, because he was careful what he said, never lying to me but always keeping something hidden away.

 Later, while sitting in my study long after I had moved back to North Carolina, I found a picture from graduation night.
 I stand between Mom and Scott, the pub guitar in my hands.
 I’m pretending to play.
 Mom has her eyes closed, but we are all beaming.
-Scott has his arm around me, and I can still feel its weight across my shoulders, smell his Suave shampoo, and hear his voice laughing.
-When I look at pictures from my time with him, I recount all the moments that have no pictures to go with it, especially the last memory I have of Scott.
+Scott has his arm around me, and I imagined its weight across my shoulders, smelled his Suave shampoo, and heard his voice laughing.
+When I look at pictures from my time with him, I recount all the moments that have no pictures to go with it, especially the last memory I have of Scott